2012 Houston Astros season: June

-The Astros' record on June 13 stood at 26–36 prior to play versus the San Francisco Giants.
-However, starter Matt Cain tossed his perfect game that day to defeat the Astros, 10–0.
-This was the first time in franchise history that no batters reached base safely for the Astros.
-Also, it was the first time the had been no-hit since Carlos Zambrano did so on September 14, 2008 for the Chicago Cubs, the fifth time overall the Astos had been no-hit and second by the Giants.
-The Astros' season spiraled afterward, going 29–81 the rest of the way.
+Coming off their first 100-loss season in club history, the Astros' record on June 13 looked on track for to dip below that threshold as it had stood at prior to play versus the San Francisco Giants.
+However, starter Matt Cain tossed the first perfect game for San Francisco to defeat the Astros, 10–0.
+Two of Jordan Schafer's at bats represented Houston's closest opportunities to escape history at their expense.
+In the fourth, Schafer stung a liner past first baseman Brandon Belt that was called foul, but struck out after ten pitches.
+In the seventh, he smoked a line drive into right-center that Gregor Blanco snagged on a spectacular, fully-extended diving play.
+Jason Castro, Houston's 27th batter in the top of the ninth inning, grounded out to Joaquín Arias for the final out of the game.
+In parallel, this was the first time in Astros' franchise history that no batters reached base safely, and the first time the had been no-hit since Carlos Zambrano did so on September 14, 2008, for the Chicago Cubs.
+It the fifth time overall the Astros had been no-hit and second by the Giants.
+The Astros' performance slumped, going the rest of the way.